Full Master Marketing

 An Overview of the Courses on Offer

 The following diagram provides an overview of the courses on offer for students who wish to major and minor in Marketing.
 Unforeseeable circumstances may necessitate changes (effective: August 25, 2021).

-- (X) = Courses generally extend over the first and second terms of a semester.
+(X) = Courses generally extend over the first and second terms of a semester.
+Please check the respective course sites for exact schedules.

 Students are advised to take courses in Market-oriented Leadership and Advanced Market Research in the first semester.
 These two courses lay the foundations for other courses.